-- As announced at the end of 2011, in January 2012 S&P reviewed the sovereign credit ratings of euro zone members that had been placed on CreditWatch.
+- S As announced at the end of 2011, in January 2012 S&P reviewed the sovereign credit ratings of euro area members that had been placed on CreditWatch.
 Slovenia was downgraded from AA- to A+.
-Further to the sovereign downgrade of Slovenia, S&P reaffirmed Sava Reinsurance Company's current credit and financial strength rating of A-, but with a negative outlook.
-Thereafter, the Company was no longer on CreditWatch. - In March 2012, the controlling company recapitalised its Kosovan subsidiary Illyria with EUR 2.2m. - On 2 April 2012, the POSR share of Sava Reinsurance Company was transferred to the prime market.
+Further to the sovereign downgrade of Slovenia, S&P reaffirmed Sava Reinsurance Company's current credit and financial strength rating of A- but with a negative outlook.
+Thereafter, the Company was no longer on CreditWatch. - In February 2012, the Macedonian subsidiary Sava osiguruvanje sold all shares of Goldmak. - In March 2012, the controlling company recapitalised its Kosovan subsidiary Illyria with EUR 2.2m. - S On 2 April 2012, the POSR share of Sava Reinsurance Company was transferred to the prime market. - S On 2 April 2012, the Management Board of Sava Reinsurance Company adopted the resolution to initiate liquidation proceedings in the company Bro-Dil.